gchrupala/speechvision/README.md

 Flickr8k Data, validation.
 All files below contain utterance data in the same order.
+The data and models can be downloaded from: https://drive.google.com/open?id=1junt1_4Rk-Xdw8omz6MxxPp4tYN-axCZ

 - `flickr8k_val_text.npy`: text read by crowd workers
 - `flicr8k_val_mfcc.npy`: mean MFCC features for each utterance